Struggling as a Manager?

 - 20% of first-time managers are doing a poor job, according to their subordinates.

 - 26% of first-time managers feel they were not ready to lead others to begin with.

 - Almost 60% say they never received any training when they transitioned into their first leadership role.

 No wonder 50% of managers in organizations are rated as ineffective.

-To better realize the struggles of first-time managers and to help them overcome the difficulties of their new leadership role, CCL and Davidson College analyzed the challenges of 295 emerging leaders who came to CCL’s three-day Maximizing Your Leadership Potential (MLP) program.
+To better understand the challenges of first-time managers and to help them overcome the difficulties of their new leadership roles, we analyzed the challenges of 295 emerging leaders who came to our 3-day Maximizing Your Leadership Potential (MLP) program.